emer/emergent/econfig/README.md

 // LogConfig has config parameters related to logging data type LogConfig struct {
-	SaveWts      bool `desc:"if true, save final weights after each run"` EpochLog     bool `def:"true" desc:"if true, save train epoch log to file, as .epc.tsv typically"` RunLog       bool `def:"true" desc:"if true, save run log to file, as .run.tsv typically"` TrialLog     bool `def:"false" desc:"if true, save train trial log to file, as .trl.tsv typically.
-May be large."` TestEpochLog bool `def:"false" desc:"if true, save testing epoch log to file, as .tst_epc.tsv typically.
+	SaveWts   bool `desc:"if true, save final weights after each run"` Epoch     bool `def:"true" desc:"if true, save train epoch log to file, as .epc.tsv typically"` Run       bool `def:"true" desc:"if true, save run log to file, as .run.tsv typically"` Trial     bool `def:"false" desc:"if true, save train trial log to file, as .trl.tsv typically.
+May be large."` TestEpoch bool `def:"false" desc:"if true, save testing epoch log to file, as .tst_epc.tsv typically.
 In general it is better to copy testing items over to the training epoch log and record there."`
-	TestTrialLog bool `def:"false" desc:"if true, save testing trial log to file, as .tst_trl.tsv typically.
+	TestTrial bool `def:"false" desc:"if true, save testing trial log to file, as .tst_trl.tsv typically.
 May be large."` NetData   bool `desc:"if true, save network activation etc data from testing trials, for later viewing in netview"` }

 // Config is a standard Sim config -- use as a starting point.